Menu Hamburger Logo Menu close Logo

 Barcelona Travel Hacks home logo

-Cingles de Malanyeu Autumn and Winter 14 km hiking route
+Cingles de Malanyeu Autumn & Winter 14 km Hike

 Circular route via enchanting beach & oak forests to a ridgeline path with views of the high Pyrenees including Pedraforca plus secret waterfall desent path